guyddv/GuyDDV/README.md

 * Learning new things online, through books, and through experience.
 * Computer games, because who would play on consoles, unless it's retro.
 * Working out so I don't die, and learning to cook healthier.

+## Professional:
+### **Upp Business Systems**
+#### **Programmer/Analyst**
+Created and maintained applications, primarily in COBOL, for the two main systems of UI, Tax and Benefits, and several smaller subsystems.
+Created database test data when necessary as well as performed testing, problem diagnosis and code debugging.